podfeet/time-adder/README.md

 Total elapsed time will be calculated simply by calculating the number of seconds in each row and adding/subtracting them from the total and then converting them back into hours, minutes, and seconds.

+You have two export options: Export to CSV and Export to HH:MM:SS.
+Both export options will pop up an alert allowing the usuer to copy the data to the clipboard.

-You can export a CSV list of the calculations.
+ can export a CSV list of the calculations.
 This isn't stored, so you simply copy it from the screen.